 Zingy Lemon Blueberry Scones

-Category: Sweet Treats to Satisfy Your Cravings
+Section: Sweet Treats to Satisfy Your Cravings

 These lemon blueberry scones combine the bright flavor of fresh lemon with juicy blueberries in a tender, buttery pastry.
 The secret to perfect scones is keeping all ingredients cold—especially the grated frozen butter that creates those delicious flaky layers.